aplteam/Tatin/docs/PublishingPackages.md

 A group can be anything really:

 * If you act on behalf of a company it might be the name of that company, like "Dyalog"
-* If you are a freelance it might be you name, or just your first name, like "davin"
+* If you are a freelancer it might be your name, or just your first name, like "davin"
-* It might be a term used to indicated something, anything, like "aplteam"
+* It might be a term used to indicate something, anything, like "aplteam"

 Once you have chosen a group name, and published a package with that group name to the [principal Tatin Registry](https://tatin.dev "Link to tatin.dev"), you are advised to create a "home page" for that group.
 Use that for anything useful like background, motivation, contact details, whatever.